LAST UPDATED ON July 5, 2023

 Similar to team size, the type of support you offer can also shift needs.
 One type of support that generally requires some specialized tools is IT support.
 Though there are a few options in that realm, we think ServiceNow is one of the best.

 ServiceNow is a tool that helps teams manage all aspects of IT support.
 They have a shared inbox tool, where agents can see incoming requests.
-The layout is similar to a Kanban board, and agents are able to update the status of an issue directly within the task.
+The layout is similar to a Kanban board, and agents can update the status of an issue directly within the task.

 As a fix or resolution progresses, they can continually update the ticket to increase transparency and allow for others to collaborate on the issue.
-There are also a number of other tools, like a self-service portal.
+There are also several other tools, like a self-service portal.
 If you’re looking for an IT solution, ServiceNow is a great option.

 Pros: